 Q. ‘Some experts say we can choose to be happy.
 Is that true?’

 No. We don’t choose the emotions we feel.
+We cannot ‘choose to be happy’ and as a result, become happy.
 If we could choose to be happy, everyone would be happy.
 We all want to be happy.

 ‘Some people don’t.
 Some people like to complain and make themselves miserable.’

 No, they don’t like to make their lives miserable, but they do have habits of thinking they can’t relinquish.
-To assume people want to make themselves miserable is naive.
 No-one chooses unhappiness.

 ‘Then why do the experts say we can choose to be happy?’

 They themselves might be happy, and mistakenly assume it is because they have made the choice to be happy.
 They ignore the possibility they might be happy for other reasons, and ignore the fact that many people have chosen to be happy but remain unhappy.

 ‘But when people say we can choose to be happy they are referring to how we can choose to interpret a situation.
 Two women get sacked from their jobs.
 Beth sees the situation as catastrophic; Fran sees it a new chapter in her life.
 Assuming everything else is equal, isn’t Fran choosing to be happy by choosing to see the situation in a good light?’

 Fran isn’t choosing to be happy, but she does have the ability to perceive the situation in a positive light, and that in turn will help her cope.
 Beth cannot see things in a positive light, and it’s no use telling her to choose to do so.
 If it were that easy there would not be a negative thinker on the planet.
 Therefore, it would be unfair and simplistic to assume Fran is happy because she chose to be, and to assume Beth is unhappy because she chose to be.